HiccupinGminor/HiccupinGminor.github.io/_posts/2017-11-13-five-years-of-pomodoros.md

 ### The technique works best when you are working solo

 In terms of mental investment, interruptions are expensive.
 After an interruption, it may take you several minutes to get back to where you were.
-When you can genuinely unplug your mind from the steam of office communication and wall yourself off from people who want to tap you on the shoulder, that's when the Pomodoro technique truly shines.
+When you can genuinely unplug your mind from the steam of office communication and wall yourself off from people who want to tap you on the shoulder, that's when the Pomodoro Technique truly shines.
 If no one can interrupt you, you can get full benefit from highly focused work.

 I have tried the technique at home as a freelancer, and in a workplace where I was interrupted constantly and I can say that in both cases I benefit from using Pomodoros.
 However only when I am free from interruptions do I really experience the full benefits.